 The following equipment is available for use by students enrolled in related COMM classes.

-- ZOOM H4n audio recorders (has internal micrphones, can also use external microphones) (40)
+- ZOOM H4n audio recorder (has internal microphones, can also use external microphones) (40)

 Audio Recorder Accessories

-- ZOOM AC Adapters (for use when power is available and batteries are a concern) (20)
+- ZOOM AC Adapter (for use when power is available and batteries are a concern) (20)

-- ZOOM windbusters (for use when recording outside and wind is a concern) (20)
+- ZOOM windbuster (for use when recording outside with internal microphones and wind is a concern) (20)

 - Photo flash (Speedlight SB-700) (12)

-- Lightening kits (each kits has 2 soft boxes and 2 light stands) (4)
+- Photo Lighting kit (each kits has 2 soft boxes and 2 light stands) (4)